Sam Feinstein, Group ‘55, and Midcentury Abstraction in Philadelphia

 Sam Feinstein: The Early Years is presented at Springside Chestnut Hill Academy in their Barbara Crawford Gallery, named for Crawford, a member of Group ’55 and Feinstein’s first wife.
 Sam Feinstein taught at Chestnut Hill Academy from 1938 to 1942.
 The exhibition will feature watercolors, paintings, and illustrations from 1930 to the mid-1950s depicting his journey from political realism and illustration to gestural abstraction.
 Also included in the exhibition will be Feinstein’s film on his friend and artist Hans Hofmann.
-This short documentary, One World or None, offers a rare and intimate view of the artist’s philosophy and practice.
+This short documentary, Hans Hofmann, offers a rare and intimate view of the artist’s philosophy and practice.

 October 24 | 10am | Art Workshop: Boats and the Harbor: A Still Life (at SCH Academy)

 November 05 | 7pm | Lecture: Discovering the Story of Group '55 and the Philadelphia Abstract Artists by Barbara Wolanin

 January 9, 2021 |10am | Family Happening: Scavenger Hunt (in conjunction with SCH Academy)